vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-postgresql-on-aws-terraform.md

 Note the `allocated_storage` means 20GB allocated for this database, and we are using PostgresSQL database here.

+The `skip_final_snapshot` is a parameter used in AWS RDS (Relational Database Service) operations, such as when deleting a database instance with Terraform or the AWS CLI.
+If `skip_final_snapshot = true`, AWS will not create a final backup (snapshot) of your RDS instance before deleting it.
+We will keep it as is for our testing purpose, but it is recommended to set it to false for production use.

 ## Provide those secrets to the EC-2 instance so that the app can connect

 Finally, we will update our EC-2 `user_data` so that it can start with the right environment variables that our app will use to connect to the database.
 The environment variables were defined here: [End-to-End Local PostgreSQL Workflow for Full-Stack Development](https://www.vvasylkovskyi.com/posts/postgres-sql-local-database).